Picture: Gate to Marston Marsh – Jack Gentle

 Guide Updates and Corrections

 Page 10 The “Strawberry Field” is now open to the public.
 It will be managed as a meadow.
 It is adjacent to the Bluebell Road and lies between the donkey fields and the McCarthy and Stone Development Site.
 The path along its southern edge is shown on page 10, but another path has been created along its northern and eastern edges.
-There will also be mown paths across the meadow.
+There are also mown paths across the meadow.

 Page 13 The “Bridge of Dreams” over the Yare in Bowthorpe Southern Park is now open.
 It links the walk with Colney Village and Church on the Watton Road and completes the line of an ancient track-way (now a cycle-way in residential Bowthorpe section).